The Substation logo

 DSC_8325.jpg

-Adam Rogoff and Laura Charles
+Adam Rogoff & Laura Charles, C

 The Substation is a project – and passion – of Adam.
 He fell in love with the building’s potential first as a volunteer with Roslindale Village Main Street’s Substation Redevelopment Committee.
 Then after seeing a few businesses fail to take hold in the building he decided to become an entrepreneur himself.
 He led the company from the original concept of a coworking space in the lower level to opening (at the beginning of the COVID Pandemic!), and then expansion throughout the whole building a few years later.
-He is responsible for financial management and the aesthetics of Workhub and The Substation.
-He is particularly interested in activating interstitial spaces in the building uniquely to draw people in and engage with the space and with each other in differently.
-That’s while you’ll find art installations on stair risers, in old switch boxes and on the elevator shaft.
+He is responsible for financial management and the aesthetics of The Substation.
+He is particularly interested in activating interstitial spaces in the building uniquely to draw people in and engage with the space and with each other in different ways.
+That’s why you’ll find art installations on stair risers, in old switch boxes and on the elevator shaft.
 You’ll also find much of his own woodwork and design projects throughout the structure.
 Adam also maintains a practice as an environmental and real estate attorney.

 Contact: adam@substation.space